-Storage tanks 111 and 112 for NMP (1-methyl-2-pyrrolidinone) are located outside the north face of the Cellasto building.
+Storage tanks 111 and 112 for NMP (N-methyl-2-pyrrolidone) are located outside the north face of the Cellasto building.
 NMP is used to clean miscellaneous equipment (there is a 200 gallon tank in the plant filled from the east tank as needed) and for the cleaning of reactors and pumps (NMP in the west tank recirculates to the reactors and back and the solvent is periodically changed).
 Emissions from each tank are controlled by a carbon adsorption unit.
 The carbon cannisters are used to capture VOCs due to tank breathing losses.
 Indicator "sleeves" on top of each carbon bed change color from purple to brown as carbon saturates.
-Viewed during the inspection, the indicators showed 1⁄2 brown and 1⁄2 purple for both tanks.
+Viewed during the inspection, the indicators showed nearing 100% purple for both tanks.
 Working losses during the filling of tanks 111 and 112 are controlled by vapor balance.

-The cold cleaner at the Cellasto Plant was observed to have its lid closed and to have proper operating procedures posted.
-This cold cleaner is equipped with an agitator and the lid is motorized.
+The cold cleaner at the Cellasto Plant was not observed during the inspection.
+The previous inspection identified that the cold cleaner is equipped with an agitator and the lid is motorized.